Apply for a primary or infant school place

 Parents can apply online 24 hours a day, seven days a week from November until midnight on 15th January or by completing a paper form which can be downloaded from the same site or requested from the county council's Co-ordinated Admissions on 01452 425407.

 Full information on the admissions process and information about individual schools is available in School Admission Guidance and Infant, Primary and Junior booklet available online.
 It is important for parents to read this information before applying for a school place.

-Parents will find out which school they have been allocated on April 18th and will need to return the reply form by May 2nd.
-After May 16th, if parents have requested an alternative placement, or have made a late application, they will receive the result of the reconsideration of the school place application.
-Appeals will be held for admission to schools during June and July.
+Parents will find out which school they have been allocated on 16th April and will need to return the reply form by 29th April.
+After 15th May, if parents have requested to go on a waiting list, requested an alternative placement, or have made a late application, they will receive the result of the reconsideration of the school place application.

 Other common primary admission myths

 If you only put one preference, you will be allocated that school

 No. You could disadvantage yourself by not using all your preferences.
 If you only name one, you will only be considered for that school and if you don't get in, you could be allocated a school far away.

 If you name the same school in all five preferences, you are considered five times for that school